 IADC Therapy Intensives

-Specialized, evidence-based grief resolution delivered in two focused sessions
+Specialized, evidence-based grief resolution delivered in 2-4 focused sessions

 Who is IADC Therapy for?